Design Patterns | Set 2 (Factory Method)

-Say, library introduces a new class ThreeWheeler to incorporate three wheeler vehicles also.
+Say, the library introduces a new class ThreeWheeler to incorporate three-wheeler vehicles also.
 What would happen?
-Client will end up chaining a new else if in the conditional ladder to create objects of ThreeWheeler.
-Which in turn will need Client to be recompiled.
-So, each time a new change is made at the library side, Client would need to make some corresponding changes at its end and recompile the code.
+The client will end up chaining a new else if in the conditional ladder to create objects of ThreeWheeler.
+Which in turn will need the Client to be recompiled.
+So, each time a new change is made at the library side, the Client would need to make some corresponding changes at its end and recompile the code.
 Sounds bad?
 This is a very bad practice of design.

 How to avoid the problem?

 The answer is, create a static (or factory) method.
-Let us see below code.
+Let us see the below code.

 I am three wheeler

-In the above example, we have totally decoupled the selection of type for object creation from Client.
+In the above example, we have totally decoupled the selection of types for object creation from the Client.
 The library is now responsible to decide which object type to create based on an input.
-Client just needs to make call to library’s factory Create method and pass the type it wants without worrying about the actual implementation of creation of objects.
+Client just needs to make calls to the library’s factory Create method and pass the type it wants without worrying about the actual implementation of the creation of objects.

 Other examples of Factory Method:

-- Say, in a ‘Drawing’ system, depending on user’s input, different pictures like square, rectangle, circle can be drawn.
-Here we can use factory method to create instances depending on user’s input.
-For adding new type of shape, no need to change client’s code.
+- Say, in a ‘Drawing’ system, depending on the user’s input, different pictures like square, rectangle, the circle can be drawn.
+Here we can use the factory method to create instances depending on the user’s input.
+For adding a new type of shape, no need to change the client’s code.

-- Another example: In travel site, we can book train ticket as well bus tickets and flight ticket.
-In this case user can give his travel type as ‘bus’, ‘train’ or ‘flight’.
+- Another example: On the travel site, we can book train tickets as well bus tickets and flight tickets.
+In this case, the user can give his travel type as ‘bus’, ‘train’, or ‘flight’.

-Here we have an abstract class ‘AnyTravel’ with a static member function ‘GetObject’ which depending on user’s travel type, will create & return object of ‘BusTravel’ or ‘ TrainTravel’.
-‘BusTravel’ or ‘ TrainTravel’ have common functions like passenger name, Origin, destinationparameters.
+Here we have an abstract class ‘AnyTravel’ with a static member function ‘GetObject’ which depending on the user’s travel type, will create & return an object of ‘BusTravel’ or ‘ TrainTravel’.
+‘BusTravel’ or ‘ TrainTravel’ have common functions like passenger name, Origin, destination parameters.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.